caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Could turn Tiebreaker & D sections into dropdowns, potentially even match start of strings for player inputs

 - Create a script out of get_all_team_names() and get_all_players() so I just run that once next year w/ the year and it creates the right json files

-- Consider a different API that will have PAT info for cheap
+    --> sportsdata_interface.get_all_team_names() should yield city, mascot, FullName, abbreviation etc. (not just FullName)

-- Consider expanding info we have on each player (Team, position, etc.)
+- Consider a different API that will have PAT info & winner info for cheap

 - More Testing